geofmureithi/apalis/README.md

 - [Ryot](https://github.com/IgnisDa/ryot): A self hosted platform for tracking various facets of your life - media, fitness etc.
 - [Summarizer](https://github.com/akhildevelops/summarizer): Podcast summarizer
+- [Universal Inbox](https://github.com/universal-inbox/universal-inbox): Universal Inbox is a solution that centralizes all your notifications and tasks in one place to create a unique inbox.

 ## Resources